platformsh/platformsh-docs/reference/architecture.rst

 Platform.sh uses LXC containers for applications.
 Each container provides a secure space to run one application.
 Each environment is built from many containers - one for the router, another for the PHP service, a third for the database and so on.

-Router Service
+Router service
 --------------

-Based on nginx, the Router Service processes HTTP requests, handles security, dynamic page construction (ESI), URL rewriting and mapping.
+Based on nginx, the Router service processes HTTP requests, handles security, dynamic page construction (ESI), URL rewriting and mapping.

-PHP Service
+PHP service
 -----------

 Supports PHP 5.3 and 5.4, the APC and ZO+ opcode caches, and all major PHP extensions, rewriting, and mapping.

-Database Service (MariaDB)
+Database service (MariaDB)
 --------------------------

 Transactional data storage.
 Based on MariaDB, supporting the XtraDB storage engine (equivalent to MySQL with InnoDB).